braieralves/Deploying-MySQL-and-PostgreSQL-on-AKS-cluster/README.md

-#Tutorial to deploy MySQL and PostgreSQL on AKS cluster.
+# Codes to deployment of MySQL and PostgreSQL on AKS cluster